spkenv/spk/docs/spfs/cli/markdown.md

 ###### **Options:**

-* `--off` ΓÇö Disable edit mode instead
+* `--off` — Disable edit mode instead
-* `--keep-runtime` ΓÇö Change a runtime into a durable runtime, will also make the runtime editable
+* `--keep-runtime` — Change a runtime into a durable runtime, will also make the runtime editable